Dr. Kevin De France

 Assistant Professor, Queen’s University

 Dr. Kevin De France joined Queen’s University as a tenure-track Assistant Professor in the Department of Chemical Engineering in May 2022.
-He is the recipient of the 2024 Queen’s University Undergraduate Research Mentorship Award for his efforts in encouraging and mentoring undergraduate scholars.
+He was named to the 2024 Kingston Young Professionals 40 Under 40, and is the recipient of the 2024 Queen’s University Undergraduate Research Mentorship Award for his efforts in encouraging and mentoring undergraduate scholars.
 His research focuses on the design of sustainable materials using building blocks from cellulose and proteins.

 Lenka 2